ETS-ReactNative5/musicgalaxy/README.md

 ## Commands:

+All the scripts are written in `package.json`

 - yarn ios to run on iOS simulator
 - yarn android to run on Android simulator
 - yarn start:clean to run metro with cache clean
 - yarn test to to run the test
+- yarn test:collect-coverage to gather the test report
+- yarn pod to install the cocapods

 <br>